tytydraco/yessleep/out/I_Drove_Through_A_Town_That_Didnt_Exist.md

 According to my GPS though, the exit for the road I would be traveling on was about 2 miles away.

-After driving for about 10 minutes, I found myself exiting onto Route 50* where according to my GPS, would take me the rest of the way to my parent's house.
+After driving for about 10 minutes, I found myself exiting onto Route 50* which according to my GPS, would take me the rest of the way to my parent's house.

 An hour had passed and I noticed there was not one single car on the road, besides me.